 This chapter describes the IMExample Java sample application.
 This chapter assumes you have already installed, compiled, and can run this sample application.
-See the readme.txt file for requirements and instructions on how to install, compile, and run this sample application.
-This chapter describes how Oracle interMedia Java Classes is used in creating this sample application.
+See the README.txt file in your <ORACLE_HOME>/ord/im/demo/java directory for requirements and instructions on how to install, compile, and run this sample application.
+This chapter describes how Oracle interMedia Java Classes ("interMedia Java Classes") is used in creating this sample application.

-4.1 Overview
+4.1 Overview of the IMExample Application

-This sample application lets you retrieve multimedia data from the sample schema, save to a file, play, and delete from the sample schema image, audio, video, and testimonial data using the respective interMedia object types, OrdImage, OrdAudio, OrdVideo, and OrdDoc by product ID for rows in the PM.ONLINE_MEDIA table.
-Section 4.2 briefly describes how to compile and run the IMExample Java sample application.
-Section 4.3 describes the class files and shows code examples that illustrate how interMedia object types and methods and other Oracle objects are used.
+This sample application lets you retrieve multimedia data from the Oracle Database sample schemas, save to a file, play, and delete from the sample schema image, audio, video, and testimonial data using the respective Oracle interMedia ("interMedia") object types, OrdImage, OrdAudio, OrdVideo, and OrdDoc by product ID for rows in the PM.
+ONLINE_MEDIA table.
+Section 4.2 describes the class files and shows code examples that illustrate how interMedia object types and methods and other Oracle objects are used.